 Treen grabbed the flapping edge of Boag and pulled, spinning him free of the pogo stick.
 Pam grabbed the stick and tossed it on a hunch.
 The dachshund became distracted, fetching it.
 In the few moments they had they flattened Boag under their feet, stomped the creases away, and begged him to take off.
 He whined and pulled, eventually hovering away from the cold stone.
 The women encouraged him, but had to resort to shouting when the dachshund jumped after them and flapped its little wings in pursuit.

 Boag barely cleared the broken stained glass window, having to crest like a wave in order to do so.
 The dog tore only one corner before falling back into the church.
 It couldn’t fly it seemed, only improve its jumps with its wild flapping.
 They didn’t know it, but they’d successfully caged the monster that had terrorized the Minefield for weeks.
 They, and now all other refugees, could cross into the Trap without fear.

 (Chat-Determined) – Pam

 They crossed through the shredded fog uneventfully, but were met with bad news in a world of cages.
 The Trap was a place that required two prisoners to every free soul.
 Those who lived there offered comfortable accommodations within the iron bars, but it was still prison.
 Only one of them could join in freedom and responsibility.

 After much deliberation, and a few guilt trips, Pam was chosen.
 Treen argued hard, but the others of the Trap were far more interested in Pam’s strange toys and their ability to build a future.
 In a way,that was what they sought, what could eventually open all the cages.
 She promised to do her best, and make that future as stable as possible.

 Minefield traversed!
-Pam will join in the stories ahead. three more must be recruited before the rebels of the Trap can make their move.
+Pam will join in the stories ahead.
+One more must be recruited before the rebels of the Trap can make their move.